Kent Disability Football

 We have now formed a good working relationship with our league partners Kent County Football League, Kent Girls and Ladies Football League and The East Kent Youth League.

-Now 11 years on, there are over 50 small sided teams regularly taking part in the League making it the largest County Disability League in the country.
+Now there are over 50 small sided teams regularly taking part in the League making it the largest County Disability League in the country.

-The Adults now have 5 divisions Premiership, Championship 1,2 & 3 and League Section.
+The Adults now have 6 divisions Premiership, Championship 1,2,3,4 and a League Section.
 Within the Juniors we have Under 11's, Under 13's and Under 16's